Polam Kopitam poisoning incident: Doctor-patient dispute rumors

 The widow of the first deceased victim, Mr. Lü, was previously reported by the media to be planning legal action against New Taipei City United Hospital Sanchong Branch and Mackay Memorial Hospital Taipei Branch for medical negligence.
 However, on the 29th, she clarified that she had no such intentions.
 She explained that she had reported the death on the day it occurred to request an autopsy and had provided a complete account of the medical treatment process to the prosecutor.
 She also expressed gratitude to the hospitals for doing their best to save her husband’s life.

 Administrative penalties

-On March 29, 2024, then Taipei Mayor Chiang Wan-an explained: “The Department of Health fined Po Lin Teahouse NT$500,000 for failing to truthfully disclose the existence of another branch at the earliest stage, and NT$2,000,000 for lacking insurance coverage.”
-Additionally, after further investigation, it was found that four other branches under Po Lin had expired product liability insurance policies, resulting in another NT$1,000,000 fine from the Taipei Department of Health.
+On March 29, 2024, then Taipei Mayor Chiang Wan-an explained: “The Department of Health fined Polam Kopitam NT$500,000 for failing to truthfully disclose the existence of another branch at the earliest stage, and NT$2,000,000 for lacking insurance coverage.”
+Additionally, after further investigation, it was found that four other branches under Polam had expired product liability insurance policies, resulting in another NT$1,000,000 fine from the Taipei Department of Health.
 The total administrative fines in this case amounted to NT$3.5 million.